Doctor of Laws: Sweden

-In 1953, a case was brought under long-dormant law in the High Court of Chivalry.
-The opening arguments in that case were by George Drewry Squibb who argued, to the satisfaction of the court, that since the modern class of Doctors of Laws were no longer trained as advocates, their role must necessarily be performed by barristers.
-This was because Victorian reforms, which had unified the other classes of court attorney into the single profession of barrister, had overlooked the Doctors of Law.

 United States

 In the United States, the most common Doctor of Law degree is the Juris Doctor (or Doctor of Jurisprudence), abbreviated as J.D.
 It is the professional degree for lawyers, having replaced the Bachelor of Laws in the 20th century after law schools began to require a Bachelor's degree before admission to a J.D. program to study law for three years.
 A research dissertation is not required for the J.D., but the American Bar Association issued a Council Statement stating that the J.D. should be considered equivalent to the Ph.D. for educational employment purposes.
 In recent years, some universities also have developed other new interdisciplinary professional doctorates that may combine law and other specialized or applied fields.
 One example of this is Northeastern University's Doctor of Law and Policy (D.L.P.) degree.

 Additionally, other universities award a higher postdoctoral research degree in law, the Doctor of Juridical Science (or Scientiae Juridicae Doctor), abbreviated as S.J.D. or D.J.S.
 Applicants for S.J.D. programs must first earn a J.D., and some programs require both a J.D. and an LL.M. before admission.
-Similar to the Ph.D., the S.J.D. is a research doctorate and has been described as the "highest degree in law" by the University of Virginia, as well as the "terminal degree in law" by Indiana University and Harvard Law School.
+Similar to the Ph.D., the S.J.D. is a research doctorate and has been described as the "highest degree in law" by the University of Virginia, as well as the "terminal degree in law for individuals interested in academia" by Indiana University and the "most advanced law degree" by Harvard Law School.
 It has also been called the "most advanced law degree" by Yale Law School, Georgetown Law, New York University, and Stanford University.
 The University of Connecticut School of Law explains that this specific degree is "intended for individuals who have demonstrated evidence of superior scholarly potential."